JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 And if you haven't, you will learn plenty of useful stuff that you can readily apply in professional audio programming market 🙂

+In the tutorial, I am using JUCE v6.0.5.

 So let's start building our plugin!

 ## Plugin Project Setup in Projucer